trushengitdevloper/ATMT-in-java/README.md

 # 🎥🎟️ Any Time Movie Ticket (ATMT) Project 🎥🎟️

+## Introduction:
+* Lights, camera, action!
+Welcome to the world of ATMT, where movie ticket
-* ATMT is a user-friendly project that allows movie enthusiasts to easily book their tickets online. 🎬🎟️
+* booking becomes a breeze. 🎬🎟️ ATMT is a cutting-edge project that aims
+* to transform the way movie enthusiasts book their tickets online.

-* In the first phase of the project, users are required to provide their age.
+* With its user-friendly interface and innovative features,
+* ATMT is the perfect solution for companies seeking to enhance their ticketing services. 🚀💡

+## Seamless Booking Experience:
+* ATMT offers a seamless and hassle-free booking experience,
+* ensuring that customers can easily secure their movie tickets.
+* By providing their age during the initial phase, users are swiftly
-If they are 18 years or older, they can proceed with purchasing tickets online. 🎫✅
+* verified, allowing them to proceed with purchasing tickets online. 🎫✅🎟️

+## Wide Movie Selection:
+* ATMT boasts an extensive collection of movies, catering to diverse
+* tastes and preferences.
+From thrilling action flicks to heartwarming dramas,
-* Once the user is eligible, they can choose their preferred movie from a wide selection. 🎥🍿
+* users can choose from a wide range of genres, guaranteeing an unforgettable

-* In the second phase, users have the option to select their seats from different
-categories: Silver, Gold, or Diamond. 💺💎
+* cinematic experience. 🎥🍿🌈

+## Seat Selection:
+* ATMT provides users with the luxury of choice when it comes to selecting
+* their seats.
+With options ranging from Silver, Gold, to Diamond categories,
+* customers can find the perfect spot to enjoy their favorite movies. 💺💎🎉

+## Ticket Quantity and Total Bill Calculation:
-* After selecting the seats, users can specify the quantity of tickets they wish to purchase.
-The program then calculates the total bill and generates the movie tickets. 🎟️💰
+* Customers can easily specify the quantity of tickets they wish to purchase.

-* For payment convenience, multiple payment methods are available for users to choose from. 💳💵

-* ATMT aims to provide a seamless movie ticket booking experience, ensuring that users can enjoy their favorite movies hassle-free. 🙌🎉

-* So, get ready to embark on a cinematic adventure with ATMT!
-Book your tickets now and let the magic of movies unfold! 🎉🎞️
+* ATMT's intelligent program swiftly calculates the total bill, ensuring transparency
+* and convenience throughout the booking process. 🎟️💰📊

+## Multiple Payment Methods:
+* ATMT understands the importance of flexibility when it comes to payment options.
+* That's why it offers a variety of payment methods, including credit cards, digital wallets, and more.
+* Customers can choose the option that suits them best, making the ticket purchasing process a breeze. 💳💵💸

+## Enhanced Ticket Management:
+* ATMT is built on a robust and reliable platform, ensuring smooth operations and
+* efficient ticket management.
+Companies can trust ATMT to handle high volumes of ticket bookings,
+* providing a reliable solution for their ticketing needs. 📈🎫🔒